jrtb/laravel-word-search/README.md

    - Verify proper headers are being sent
    - Ensure proper error handling in frontend code
    - Check server logs for detailed error messages

+## Session Management

+### 24-Hour Session System

+The application implements a sophisticated 24-hour session management system:

+1. **Session Creation**
+   - New sessions are created for first-time players
+   - Sessions are also created after 24 hours of inactivity
+   - Session IDs are unique per player and time period

+2. **Session Duration**
+   - Sessions remain active for 24 hours from last activity
+   - Any word submission within 24 hours reuses the same session
+   - After 24 hours of inactivity, a new session is created

+3. **Player Identity**
+   - Player identity is maintained independently of sessions
+   - Same player can have multiple sessions over time
+   - Browser fingerprinting ensures consistent player identification

+4. **Session Tracking**
+   - Each word submission is associated with a session
+   - Session timestamps track player activity
+   - Session data helps analyze player engagement patterns

+5. **Implementation Details**
+   - Sessions are managed automatically by the application
+   - No manual session management required from players
+   - Seamless experience across multiple play sessions
+   - Maintains data consistency across session changes